Effective Date: June 13, 2008

 Responsibility for Content

 Each account holder is solely responsible for the content available in his/her home directory.
-The account holder may share any file or folder with another Files@NYU account holder and thus designate additional eligible individuals to contribute content to that directory (referred to here as a "contributor").
-The account holder is ultimately responsible for content contributed to his/her directory, although the contributor also may be held responsible for content he/she posted.
+The account holder may share any file or folder with another NYU Files account holder and thus designate additional eligible individuals to contribute content to that directory (referred to here as a "contributor").
+The account holder is ultimately responsible for content contributed to to his/her directory, although the contributor also may be held responsible for content he/she posted.

 "These pages do not constitute official New York University content.
 The views and opinions expressed in the pages are strictly those of the associated account holders.
 The contents of this page have not been reviewed or approved by New York University.
 NYU makes no representations or warranties of any kind, express or implied, as to the site's operation or the information, content or materials included on this site.
 To the full extent permissible by applicable law, NYU hereby disclaims all warranties, express or implied, including but not limited to implied warranties of merchantability and fitness for any particular purpose.
 NYU will not be liable for any damages of any kind arising from the use of or inability to use this site.
 Questions or concerns about page content should be directed to the associated account holder.
-For copyright inquiries, follow the procedure outlined on the NYU Copyright Communications page."
+For copyright inquiries, follow the procedure outlined on the NYU Copyright & Fair Use page."

 Support and Availability